 First-time students may submit an application anytime, usually after September 1 of their senior year.
 In order to receive full consideration for admission and merit scholarships, it is recommended that students submit a completed application by May 1st of their senior year.

 NOTE: A hard-copy application will be mailed to students upon request.

-Submit your official high school transcript showing work completed through your junior year.
+Submit your official high school transcript showing work completed through your junior year in addition to a copy your senior class schedule.
 All applicants should submit mid-year grades from their senior year when available.